Sahaj09/CNN-Fully-Connected-Neural-Network-Based-Autoencoder-For-Speech/README.md

 In both the implemented methods in this repository, the phase is ignored for reconstruction as the motive of this repo was to come up with simple models for speech compression.
+The output time-domain signal is reconstructed using griffin-lim algorithm for spectograms (CNNs) and irfft for rfft values (Fully-Connected).